Industry Insights

 Expedia has gone down the route of acquiring multiple different country-specific travel brands.
 This has given them an advantage with brand recognition and traction in these local areas.

-However, Airbnb continues to make inroads in all of these locations whilst maintaining its operations all under one brand.
+However, Airbnb continues to make inroads in all of these locations whilst maintaining its operations under a single brand.

 Until then, however, I see Airbnb continuing to erode market share from Expedia’s subsidiaries over the coming years.